-On Thursday, February 24, the Texas Family Leadership Council and CHILDREN AT RISK hosted the second annual State of Black Children summit.
-The summit, sponsored by Amazon and Amerigroup, explored the challenges Black children face growing up in Texas and how to best support them from cradle to career.
+On Thursday, February 16, the Texas Family Leadership Council and CHILDREN AT RISK hosted the third annual State of Black Children in Texas summit.
+The summit explored the challenges Black children face growing up in Texas and how to best support them at all stages of development.

 To learn more about the Texas Family Leadership Council and our collaborative working groups, visit childrenatrisk.org/txflc/

 Have questions about joining us as a sponsor or partner on an upcoming Learning Event?
 Reach out to Courtney at firstname.lastname@example.org

 Growing Up In Houston: Assessing the Quality of Life of Our Children

 Data must be the catalyst for any conversation regarding the well-being of our children.
 However, data alone is not sufficient.
 We must also overlay context to better understand the complexities of the many issues facing our children.
 Growing Up in Houston aims to do just that.